The Difference: Boro (Tamago Boro, Soba Boro) vs Cookies

 Tamago Boro is the quintessential Japanese Boro snack, so strictly speaking it isn’t cookie.
 As a matter of fact, compared to cookies, I think Tamago Boro is light in texture and gives a smooth melting feeling to the mouth.

 Soba Boro (そばぼうろ)

 Soba Boro, together with Tamago Boro, is a common Japanese Boro snack.
 If you know what the former word “Soba (そば)” means, you can guess what the flavor of Soba Boro is.
 By the way, “Tamago (たまご)” means eggs in Japanese.

-Although Soba Boro is a representative type of Japanese Boro snack, I hardly see it being sold.
-I got this one at a large supermarket located in the city of Niigata, by the way.
+Although Soba Boro is a representative Japanese Boro snack, I hardly see it being sold.
+I got this one at a large supermarket in the city of Niigata, by the way.